 Like many sewists, I started making apparel using any pattern that did not require closures.
 Zippers were out of the question, and buttons and snaps were intimidating because their placement needed to be spot-on equidistant from each other to avoid fabric buckling.
 No wonder beginning sewists are so fond of wrap-styles and elastic casings!
 The exception for me was doll clothes…..snaps (and buttons) are not quite so scary when you only need 1 piece…..and so began my sewing journey through the world of snaps.

 METAL SEWN-ON SNAPS

 I have a “love-hate” relationship with snaps that started early on…probably around age 7 or 8.
-I still have the first item I made using a snap closure; a ballet tutu-dress for a “troll” doll (it was originally turquoise, and her hair started out as hot pink!):
+I still have the first item I made using a snap closure; a ballet tutu-dress for a “troll” doll (the dress was originally turquoise, and her hair started out as hot pink!):